 - Rates of citation of research from the New Zealand universities have generally been rising over time compared with the world average.
-The Category Normalised Citation Impact (CNCI) measure was 1.30 in the 2013-17 five year period, compared with 1.08 in the 2001-05 five year period.
-A value of greater than 1 for the CNCI means that the average rate of citation of university research is above the world average.
+The Category Normalised Citation Impact (CNCI) measure was 1.34 in the 2016-20 five-year period, compared with 0.99 in the 2000-04 five-year period.
+A value of greater than 1 for the CNCI means that the average rate of citation of university research is above the world average and vice versa.

 Figure 3: Relative academic impact (CNCI) of New Zealand and Australian universities

 Note: A CNCI > 1 means the average rate of citation is above the world average.

 What does the data show about research funding?

 Vote Tertiary Education funding for research and research-led teaching

 This funding includes money distributed via the PBRF, Centres of Research Excellence fund and Wānanga Capability Fund.
 The data shows that:

 - Total funding for research and research-based teaching was $371 million in 2020, up from $366 million in 2019.
 This funding was dominated by the PBRF, which at $315 million represented 85% of funding in 2020.

 - Due to increases in the size of the PBRF and Centres for Research Excellence fund over time, Vote Tertiary Education research funding is now 30% higher than in 2010.